MagnusSmith/blog/_posts/2025-01-01-algebraic-data-types-with-java.md

 Unlike enums, records allow us to attach arbitrary attributes to each of the enumerated states.
 We are no longer restricted to fixed constants.

-In the Celestial example, we see a sum of products.
+In the Celestial example, we see a `sum of products`.
 This is a useful technique for modeling complex domains in a flexible but type-safe manner.
 For sums of products to work, we have to commit to the subtypes, which is a form of tight coupling.
-This works if we are sure the subtypes are unlikely to change.
+This works well if we are sure the subtypes are unlikely to change.
 We trade some future flexibility for an exhaustive list of subtypes that allows better reasoning about shapes, especially when it comes to pattern matching.